On a class of formal power series and their summability: Characterization of the summability of certain formal solutions of ODEs

 The forthcoming generalization of the derivative operator was firstly studied by W. Balser and M. Yoshino~\cite{balseryoshino}: Given a sequence of moments $\mathfrak{m}=(m(p))_{p\ge0}$ as before, one can define the moment differential operator $\partial_{\mathfrak{m}}$ on formal power series with complex coefficients by

-and this definition may be proved (see~\cite{Michalik1,lastramaleksanz14}) to extend to functions holomorphic around the origin.
-Observe that this operator coincides with the usual derivative when working with the sequence $m(p):=p!$, moments of the function $e(z)=e^{-z}$.
+and this definition may be proved (see~\cite{Michalik1,lastramaleksanz15}) to extend to functions holomorphic around the origin.
+Observe that this operator coincides with the usual derivative when working with the sequence $m(p):=p!=\Gamma(1+p)$, moments of the kernel function $e(z)=ze^{-z}$, corresponding to 1-summability.

-Moment partial differential equations, related to these operators, have already been studied in~\cite{balseryoshino} and by S. Michalik\cite{michalik, Michalik5}, in the case that $(m(p))_{p\in\N_0}$ is equivalent to a Gevrey sequence, and in the general case in \cite{lastramaleksanz14}.
+Moment partial differential equations, related to these operators, have already been studied in~\cite{balseryoshino} and by S. Michalik~\cite{michalik, Michalik5}, in the case that $(m(p))_{p\in\N_0}$ is equivalent to a Gevrey sequence, and in the general case in \cite{lastramaleksanz15}.